MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/marketing-create-contact-profile-questionnaire.md

 ---
 title: Use profiles to classify contacts
-description: Set up profile questionnaires to help classify your business contacts
+description: Red about how to set up profile questionnaires to help classify your business contacts' profiles.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual